michael-denino/terraform-template/README.md

 ```zsh
 pre-commit install
 ```
 Pre-Commit will add a Git hook to `.git/hooks/pre-commit`.
-The Git hook will now trigger pre-commit when making commits to the repository.
-To manually trigger pre-commit, use:
+The Git hook will trigger pre-commit when making commits to the repository.
+To manually trigger pre-commit, run:
 ```zsh
 pre-commit run --all
 ```